day8/re-frame/README.md

 Eh, how?

-Well, the `computation` is just a block of code (some forms), and if that code dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.
+Well, the `computation` is just a block of code, and if that code dereferences one or more `ratoms`, it will be automatically re-run (recomputing a new return value) whenever any of these dereferenced `ratoms` change.